signalwerk/mapito/readme.txt

 ToDo
 -------------------------------------------------------------------------------------
 – At the moment the HTML-Code after a drag is coming from a php-Script.
-It could be done in pure JavaScript and therefore without the requirement for PHP-Server.
+It could be done in pure JavaScript and therefore without the requirement for a PHP-Server.
 – The coordinate system would be nice to have it in geo-coordinates.
 – The quality of the code is not best.
 Refactoring should be done.